GaloisInc/saw-script/doc/manual/manual.md

 ~~~~

 Type annotations can be applied to any expression.
 The notation `(e :
-t)` indicates that the expression `e` is expected to have type `t`, and
+t)` indicates that expression `e` is expected to have type `t` and
-that it is an error for it to have a different type.
+that it is an error for `e` to have a different type.
 Most types in
-SAWScript are inferred automatically, but it can sometimes be valuable
+SAWScript are inferred automatically, but specifying them explicitly can
-for readability to specify them explicitly.
+sometimes enhance readability.

 Because functions are values, functions can return other functions.
 We
-make use of this feature for writing functions of multiple arguments.
+make use of this feature when writing functions of multiple arguments.
 Consider the function `g`, similar to `f` but with two arguments:

 ~~~~